zaksabeast/PokemonRNGGuides/README.md

 You'll need to have node and yarn installed.

-Run `yarn` to install the dependencies and `yarn start` to have a devlopment server start.
+Run `yarn` to install the dependencies and `yarn start` to have a development server start.

 To build a production version of the site, use `yarn build`.
 To serve the production build, run `yarn serve`.